USEPA/WNTR/documentation/framework.rst

   minimum elevation.
 This can result in incorrect system pressures.
   See issues at the following sites: https://github.com/USEPA/WNTR/issues/210 and https://github.com/OpenWaterAnalytics/EPANET/issues/623.
   The EPANET dll in WNTR will be updated when an EPANET release is available.
 * **Pump controls and patterns**: Pumps have speed settings which are adjustable by controls and/or patterns.
 With the EpanetSimulator, controls and patterns adjust the actual speed.
-With the WNTRSimulator, pumps have a 'base speed' (similar to junction demand and reservoir head), controls adjust the base speed, and speed patterns are a multiplier on the base speed.
-Results from the two simulators can match by scaling speed patterns and using controls appropriately.
+With the WNTRSimulator, pumps have a 'base speed' (similar to junction demand and reservoir head) and speed patterns are a multiplier on the base speed; however, the WNTRSimulator currently only supports a pump speed (``base_speed`` multiplied by the speed pattern, if used) of 1.0.
+Setting the pump speed to a value other than 1.0 using a control, rule, or speed pattern will raise a ``NotImplementedError`` when running the WNTRSimulator.
+See :ref:`limitations` for more information.
+This functionality is supported by the EpanetSimulator.
 * **Leak models**: Leak models are only available using the WNTRSimulator.
 Emitters can be used to model leaks in EPANET.
 * **Multi-point head pump curves**: When using the EpanetSimulator, multi-point head pump curves are created by connecting the points with straight-line segments.